-- 4.2.1.1.4 For a hazardous system with the capability to change states, the system design and operational procedures shall ensure the change from B-State to A-State occurs as late as possible in the processing sequence and minimizes personnel exposure to the hazard of inadvertent initiation. - 4.2.1.1.5 A hazardous system is in A-state (Category 1A or 2A) until conditions have been met that permit a change to B-state.
-The following identifies such conditions: - 4.2.1.1.5.1 A hazardous system that is installed/integrated in a vehicle is in B-State if it is not connected to its initiating circuit or other source of initiating energy and it is not subject to potential external sources of initiating energy (e.g. an ordnance system, see Paragraph 4.2.1.1.5.2 regarding ordnance systems). - 4.2.1.1.5.2 An installed/integrated hazardous ordnance system is in a B-State if it is not connected to its initiating circuit and its Electro-Explosive Devices (EEDs) are shorted, shielded, and grounded.
-An exception is made for shorting, provided the EED and shielding cap satisfy all of the following: - (A) The EED satisfies the 1 amp, 1 watt no-fire safety standard. - (B) Shielding caps are placed on each EED during shipment, storage, handling, and installation up to the point of electrical connection. - (C) The shielding cap has an outer shell made of conductive material that provides an RF shield and makes electrical contact with the EED case. - (D) No RF gaps exist around the full 360-degree mating surface between the shielding cap and the EED case.
-This shall be verified by inspection. - (E) The installation of the shielding cap is performed by certified ordnance handlers following written procedures approved by the WFF Safety Office. - (F) The written procedures identify any special tools, specifications (e.g. torque setting) and check points designed to ensure the shielding cap is properly installed and will serve its safety function.

-Check the GSFC Technical Standards Program website at $\frac{\text{http://standards.gsfc.nasa.gov}}{\text{or contact the Executive Secretary for the GSFC Technical Standards Program to verify correct version prior to use.} 24 of 90$
+4.2.1.1.4 For a hazardous system with the capability to change states, the system design and operational procedures shall ensure the change from B-State to A-State occurs as late as possible in the processing sequence and minimizes personnel exposure to the hazard of inadvertent initiation.

+4.2.1.1.5 A hazardous system is in A-state (Category 1A or 2A) until conditions have been met which permit a change to B-state.
+The following identifies such conditions:

+4.2.1.1.5.1 A hazardous system that is installed/integrated in a vehicle is in B-State if it is not connected to its initiating circuit or other source of initiating energy and it is not subject to potential external sources of initiating energy (e.g. an ordnance system, see Paragraph 4.2.1.1.5.2 regarding ordnance systems).

+4.2.1.1.5.2 An installed/integrated hazardous ordnance system is in a B-State if it is not connected to its initiating circuit and its Electro-Explosive Devices (EEDs) are shorted, shielded, and grounded.
+An exception is made for shorting, provided the EED and shielding cap satisfy all of the following:

+(A) The EED satisfies the 1 amp, 1 watt no-fire safety standard.

+(B) Shielding caps are placed on each EED during shipment, storage, handling, and installation up to the point of electrical connection.

+(C) The shielding cap has an outer shell made of conductive material that provides an RF shield and makes electrical contact with the EED case.

+(D) No RF gaps exist around the full 360-degree mating surface between the shielding cap and the EED case.
+This shall be verified by inspection.

+(E) The installation of the shielding cap is performed by certified ordnance handlers following written procedures approved by the WFF Safety Office.

+(F) The written procedures identify any special tools, specifications (e.g. torque setting) and check points designed to ensure the shielding cap is properly installed and will serve its safety function.